 - Sign in to your domain's account at your domain host.
 Who is my domain host?

-Need help?
-To begin, see Troubleshoot MX records.
-If you still need help after that, or if you can't access your domain's DNS settings, contact your domain host directly for assistance.
+After 72 hours, if you still need help or if you can't access your domain's DNS settings, contact your domain host directly for assistance.